Between Brush Strokes

 A year in renovations | River Heights, Winnipeg, Manitoba

 Chuck and I bought a house!
 In the spring of 2018, we finally bit the bullet and started looking for a house together.
-We wanted an older home not far from the city centre as we both had houses in the West End and loved the convenience of the area.
-After a lot of looking, … [Read more]
+We wanted an older home not far from the city centre as [Read more]

 Posted in: Friends & Family, Home, Photography Tagged: Design, DIY, Home reno, Home renovation, House, House art, House renovation, Interior design, Manitoba, renovations